 Fruit mustard is the perfect condiment.
-Hot and sweet.
-It is delicious dolloped on top of a piece of cheese or in a burger.
-It’s a unique and flavourful base for salad dressing.
+Hot, sweet and full of flavour.
+It is delicious dolloped on top of a piece of cheese or in a sandwich.
+It’s a perfect base for salad dressing and sauces.
 Though fruit mustard seems posh, it is actually very simple to make at home.

 Types of Fruit Mustard

 Though the recipe is written for dried fruits, it can be made with any combination of dried and fresh fruit.

 - Dried fruit gives a stronger, sweeter flavour.

 - To use fresh fruit, replace the dried fruit with 1/2 cup of finely chopped fresh fruit and reduce the water to 1/4 cup.

 Looking for inspiration?
 Here are four mustard flavours that are all delicious.

 - Apricot mustard: Dried (sulfite-free) apricots (sponsored link) are perfect for really sweet mustard.

 - Plum mustard: Dried plums (prunes) result in an earthy, rich and sweet mustard that is perfect for barbecues.

 - Blueberry mustard: Fresh blueberries create bright and fresh-tasting mustard, perfect for summer salads.